-The A-PPL engine provides customised User Interfaces, which enable interaction with each of the envisaged type of users.
-During these interactions, end users can use a set of UI functions that are the outcome of relevant API calls offered by the A-PPL Engine and the respective IAppEngine Interface, as shown in Table 9.
+The A-PPL engine provides customised APIs, which enable interaction with the operations of the business applications.
+During these interactions, end users can indirectly access the relevant API calls offered by the A-PPL Engine and the respective IAppEngine Interface, as shown in Table 15.